USNS Bartlett

 USNS Bartlett (T-AGOR-13) was a Robert D. Conrad-class oceanographic research ship acquired by the U.S. Navy (USN) in 1969.
 She was named after oceanographer Captain John R. Bartlett of the USN.
 Bartlett was one of the ships under the technical direction of the Naval Oceanographic Office (NAVOCEANO) operating as an Auxiliary General Oceanographic Research (AGOR) program "pool" ship for support of Navy laboratories on each coast as well as NAVOCEANO projects.
+It's radio callsign was NBAD.
 The ship was first assigned to support laboratories on the West Coast with last operations in similar support on the East Coast and Atlantic.

 In 1993 the ship was transferred to the Royal Moroccan Navy.

 U.S. service

 Construction

 Bartlett was built by the Northwest Marine Iron Works Portland, Oregon as hull number 54.
 The contract was awarded 12 July 1965 with the keel laid 18 November 1965 and launch on 24 May 1966.
 The ship was turned over to the Navy's Military Sea Transportation Service (MSTS) 31 March 1969.
 Bartlett was placed in service with MSTS in a ceremony on 15 April at the Oregon Mast, the foremast of USS Oregon (BB-3), on the seawall in Portland.